ATTN: For more information about a Medicare Fraud Scheme Regarding Genetic Testing - Click Here

 Signs and Symptoms of Head and Neck Cancers

 Keep in mind that many of these symptoms can occur even if there is no cancer present.
-In many cases, they are due to some other condition.
-However, this cannot be confirmed without an examination.
-If you experience these symptoms–especially if they recur or persist for more than two weeks–see your doctor or your dentist, if the concern is inside of your mouth.
+In many cases, they are due to some other condition; however, this cannot be confirmed without an examination.
+If you experience these symptoms, especially if they recur or persist for more than two weeks, see your doctor.
+If the concern is inside your mouth, make an appointment to see your dentist.

-It is never too late to quit tobacco use.
-The sooner you quit, the more you reduce your risk of developing lung cancer.
+The good news is you can make lifestyle changes to help reduce your risk of developing head and neck cancer.
+Limit alcohol use or consider cutting it out completely, talk to your doctor about the HPV vaccine, and stop tobacco use.
+The sooner you quit tobacco, the more you also reduce your risk of developing lung cancer.
 Watch our video to learn more about the health benefits of quitting smoking.

 Treatment options and prognosis are based on what type of head and neck cancer is present and what stage it is.
 Virginia Oncology Associates offers an integrated team-oriented approach to provide you with the best possible care.
 We are also eager to explain the facts and answer your questions at every step along the way.